The Meaning of Love (album): Reception and legacy

+Commercial performance

-Commercial performanceThe Meaning of Love debuted at number three on the UK Albums Chart on 22 February 2004.
+Following its release, The Meaning of Love debuted at number one in her native Scotland, spending a total of two weeks at number one and a combined total of ten weeks within the Top 100 of the Scottish Albums Chart.
+However, across the United Kingdom, it was selling only one sixth of Pop Idol 2002 winner Will Young's debut From Now On.
+The Meaning of Love debuted at number three on the UK Albums Chart on 22 February 2004.
 It shifted around 23,000 copies in its first week.
 It fell to number fourteen in its second week and lasted a further three weeks in the UK Top 40.
-The record performed well in Scotland, peaking at number one on the Scottish Albums Chart.
-However, across the UK, it was selling only one sixth of Pop Idol 2002 winner Will Young's debut From Now On.
+Overall, it spent a combined total of eight weeks within the Top 100 of the albums chart in the United Kingdom.
 The album charted at number sixty four on the Irish Albums Chart.
 In the United Kingdom, The Meaning of Love received a gold certification, indicating sales of over 100,000 copies.